GedionT/GedionT/README.md

 - 🌱 Always learning new things. 🐶
 - 👻 Fun fact, The moon has moonquakes.
 Did you know?
+- 🎯 Plans to contribute more to opensource this year
 - Head over to my **underconstruction** portfolio site at [gedion-tesh.me](https://gedion-tesh.me) to learn more about me.

 ---